vedranaa/cp_prototype/week1/B_why_programming.md

 [Python tutorial](https://docs.python.org/3/tutorial/index.html) is more suitable for learning Python, but it can still be overwhelming for beginners.
 We will therefore with this course provide an even more gentle introduction to the Python language, and programming in general, in this course.

+## How is Python used in science?

+To give you an idea of how Python is used in science and in teaching science, we have conducted interviews with the heads of several study lines at DTU.

+* TODO links to the movies where study line heads and/or teachers from different study lines explain how Python is used in teaching and research.

+## Additional resources (optional)
+If you want to learn more about Python, you can check the following resources:
+* TODO